Turiasaurus: Description

-Turiasaurus is believed to be the largest dinosaur ever found in Europe, and is among the largest dinosaurs known.
+It is believed to be the largest dinosaur ever found in Europe, and is among the largest dinosaurs known.
 It was originally estimated at over 30 m, possibly around 36–39 m in length and with a weight of 40–48 t.
-More recent estimates suggest a length of 21 - 30 m in length, but a comparable weight of 30–50 t.
+More recent estimates suggest a length of 25 - 30 m in length, but a comparable weight of 40–51 t.
 The length of its skull is 70 centimetres, which is not too large.
 According to the paleontologist Luis Alcalá, this is because a larger head might have caused Turiasaurus to break its neck.
+Its femur was some 2.2 m in length.

 Phylogenetic analysis shows that Turiasaurus lies outside of the Neosauropoda division and belongs to a new clade, Turiasauria, together with Losillasaurus and Galvesaurus.